frenchcutgreenbean/UNIT3D-Upload-Checker/README.md

 | setting-add | Adds or edits a setting. | |
 | setting-rm | Only works on lists, returns prompt to remove specific value. | |

-*-v and -m only effect certain functions see below.*
+*-v and -m only affect certain functions; see below.*

 ### Examples